 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to a maximum of $126,420 of the couple’s joint assets, as the chart indicates above.
+For married couples, as of 2020, the community spouse (the non-applicant spouse of a nursing home Medicaid or HCBS Medicaid waiver applicant) can retain up to a maximum of $128,640 of the couple’s joint assets, as the chart indicates above.
 This, in Medicaid terminology, is referred to as the Community Spouse Resource Allowance (CSRA).
-As with the income allowance for non-applicant spouses, the asset allowance is also restricted to married couples with one applicant spouse for nursing home Medicaid or a HCBS waiver.
+As with the income allowance for non-applicant spouses, the asset allowance is not available to married couples with one applicant spouse for regular Medicaid.

 Qualifying When Over the Limits

 For Minnesota elderly residents, aged 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.